elle-shika/Churny-Jane-Doe/README.md

 **Churn** -- Whether the customer churned or not (Yes or No)

 ## How do I get Churny Jane?
-Tasks to achieve this project involved:
+In order to achieve the project goal, this is the order of tasks to be performed:

 1. Hypothesis formation and Data Processing - Importing the relevant libraries and modules, Cleaning of Data, Check data types, Encoding Data labels etc.